-If the annuity is Then the treatment is

-The amount, after any penalties, the

-customer would get if the annuity were cashed in is a counted resource.
+If the annuity is Then the treatment is The amount, after any penalties, the customer would get if the annuity were cashed in is a counted resource.
+Excluded as a resource.

-cashed in is a counted resource.

-Irrevocable Excluded as a resource.

 NOTE To evaluate the annuity as a possible transfer, see MA902G